kevwan123/project/Readme.txt

 EDAvisual.R: R file containing visualization based exploratory data analysis and other plots to go into the final report
 Makefile: Makefile
 outputs: folder containing all execution outputs.
-Emptied into trash upon "make clean"
+Emptied into trash upon "make clean" Readme.txt: this file
-models: any models to be exported/imported will be stored here
-textlogs: if any text needs to be logged, it will be put here Readme.txt: this file

 The makefile has three targets: the exploratory data analysis, the plots based exploratory data analysis, and the main project file.
 They are are still works in progress.